John Graham, 6th Earl of Menteith: Biography

-While his birth year and age is unknown, John Graham was just a boy in 1578, when his father died.
-Despite a lack of discussion on the topic, there is some controversy among scholars and historians surrounding the facts and circumstances of this young Earl.
-John Graham was the child of William Graham, 5th Earl of Menteith, and Margaret Graham (née Douglas).
-Approximately ten days before his death, William Graham allegedly wrote up a will which turned his son, John Graham, over to the care and charge of his brother-in-law George Buchanan.
+Though his birth year and age are unknown, John Graham was just a boy when his father died in 1578.
+Despite a lack of discussion on the topic, there is some controversy among scholars and historians surrounding the circumstances of this young earl.
+John was the child of William Graham, 5th Earl of Menteith, and Margaret Graham (née Douglas).
+About ten days before he died, William Graham allegedly wrote up a will which turned his son, John Graham, over to the care and charge of his brother-in-law, George Buchanan.

-His mother, Margaret, began an unsuccessful action in the courts for custody of John Graham, away from the care of George Buchanan.
-The case was continued on two accounts in 1578, and was never brought to trial, or the records regarding the custody action have been destroyed or are otherwise unavailable.
-George Buchanan soon died, and young earl John Graham was sent to live with John Graham of Fintry, in the northern part of Menteith.
-The facts available from the case of Margaret tend to point to a birthdate of 1571 for John Graham, while the facts available in most other sources point to an approximate birthdate of 1574.
+John's mother, Margaret, began an unsuccessful action in the courts for custody of her son, away from the care of George Buchanan.
+The case was continued on two accounts in 1578, and never was brought to trial (or the records regarding the custody action have been destroyed or lost).
+George Buchanan soon died, and the young earl was sent to live with John Graham of Fintry, in the northern part of Menteith.
+Facts available from his mother Margaret's case tend to point to a birthdate of 1571 for John Graham, while facts available in most other sources indicate an approximate birthdate of 1574.

-James VI of Scotland officially recognized John Graham's claim to the earldom of Menteith in 1583.
-He would have been 12 years old if born in 1571 and would have been 8 years old if born in 1575.
+James VI of Scotland officially recognised John Graham's claim to the earldom of Menteith in 1583, when John would have been either twelve (if he were born in 1571) or nine years old (if in 1575).
 He officially received the lands, despite his minority, in 1587.
 The young earl requested and received special dispensation from the king to inherit his land before the age of majority, and received those letters of dispensation on 7 October 1587.
 He was married on 22 October 1587 to Mary, third daughter of Sir Colin Campbell of Glen Orchy.